sagemath/trac_to_gh/Issue 8446.md

 K.<a> = NumberField(polygen(QQ))
 ```
 the Selmer group function doesn't work, since the generator `a` of the number field is 0, and when we're constructing polynomials we use the form `coeff*a**i`.
 However, if `i==0`, we get an `ArithmeticError` since Sage does not have conventions for `0^0`.

+I found several places where this comes up, and I've fixed them where I can.

 Issue created by migration from https://trac.sagemath.org/ticket/8446